 - Broil for about 3-4 minutes.
 Then turn over, gently peel away the skin with a spatula and discard.
 Broil salmon for an additional 3-4 minutes.
 Then transfer to a serving dish.

 - Meanwhile, combine onions, basil, wine, and cream in a saucepan.
 Bring to a simmer, stir, and reduce about 3 minutes.
 (Reduction is the method of evaporating the liquid for a more concentrated flavor and thicker consistency.)
-Then add the remaining stick of butter.
-Stir while the sauce thickens.
-Finally, stir in 2 tablespoons of mustard and a dash of pepper.
+Now remove your saucepan from the heat and add the remaining stick of cold butter, a tablespoon at a time.
+Stir while the sauce emulsifies and thickens.
+Finally, stir in 2 tablespoons of mustard and a dash of pepper.1 tablespoon onions, 1 teaspoon basil, 1/2 cup white wine, 1/3 cup cream, 1 stick of cold butter, 2 tablespoons gluten free Dijon mustard, dash of pepper

 - Spoon sauce over each piece of salmon.